 Isn’t that 1934 Empire Games badge a treasure?
 Both those above are Mildred Strorrar’s and we have them courtesy of Janet Hardy.

 Before going on, the help of Alex Jackson, Colin Youngson and Hugh Barrow in the making of this page should be acknowledged.
 The badge at the top of the page was a blazer badge for Scottish track & field teams, the two below were for cross-country.
+But we start with a badge that was not for any tracksuit – a metal badge to commemorate the SCCU centenary that belonged to Raymond Hutcheson and sent by Graham McDonald of Pitreavie.

 There was also a wire version of the above centenary badge for officials blazers – they also did wire coaches badges for blazers,